simpleanalytics/docs/_docs/33_explained/05_uniques.md

 last_modified_at: 2022-04-14
 ---

-At Simple Analytics we do things a bit differently.
-We put the privacy of your visitors first.
-At the same time we comply with strict (and necessary) privacy laws.
-This has an impact on our statistics, like unique visits.
-We record page views (which is very easy to do without invading the privacy of your visitors).
-With unique visits it's easier to invade the privacy of your visitors.
-Traditional analytics tools will show you unique visits based on a cookie they place on the visitors computer.
-This can be extremely invasive to privacy because a visitor can be tracked for a longer period of time.
-Most privacy analytics tools use hashes from the IP address of visitors.
-Combined with a date this is a bit better for privacy.
-We do it even better.
+At Simple Analytics, we approach things differently.
+Our priority is to protect the privacy of your visitors while staying compliant with strict (and necessary) privacy laws.
+This means some of our statistics, like unique visits, work differently.

+We record page views because it’s easy to do without compromising privacy.
+Tracking unique visits, however, can be more invasive.
+Traditional analytics tools use cookies to identify unique visits, storing them on a visitor’s computer.
+This allows tracking over long periods, which is highly intrusive.

+Some privacy-focused tools improve this slightly by using hashes of a visitor’s IP address combined with a date.
+While better for privacy, it’s still not ideal.
+At Simple Analytics, we take it a step further.

 ## No cookies or fingerprinting

 > We **do not** use cookies (or any kind of storage), fingerprinting, or PII data.

-With the new ruling of the European court it's forbidden to have pre-ticked cookie consent forms under GDPR.
-In the UK it's already clear in PECR (the UK's privacy directive).
-In these directives it's also forbidden to fingerprint a visitor.
-Other analytics businesses use this technique (for example based on IP address).
-This seems privacy friendly but is considered fingerprinting.
-For which, you need consent.
+Under a European court ruling, pre-ticked cookie consent forms are no longer allowed under GDPR.
+In the UK, PECR (the privacy directive) already made this clear.
+Both laws also explicitly forbid visitor fingerprinting.

+Many analytics providers rely on fingerprinting techniques, like using IP addresses, to track users.
+Although this may appear privacy-friendly, it’s considered fingerprinting and requires consent.

 ## No consent needed

 > With Simple Analytics you don't need consent.
 It's one of our core values.

-We don't want you to ask for consent ever.
-Our service is targeted at companies that want to get the big picture.
-Tracking customers is not part of that.
-That's why we came up with our unique way of tracking unique visits.
+We don’t think you should ever have to ask for consent.
+Our service is designed for companies that care about the big picture, not tracking individual customers.
+That’s why we developed our own unique way of tracking unique visits.

 ## How it works

-When a visitor navigates from website to website the browser sends a [referrer](https://en.wikipedia.org/wiki/HTTP_referer) along.
-If you for example visit website `randomwebsite.com` and navigate to `yourwebsite.com` it sends the referrer `randomwebsite.com` to `yourwebsite.com`.
-This referrer is very useful to figure out where traffic is coming from.
-We use the referrer to calculate if a visit is unique.
+When a visitor moves from one website to another, their browser sends a [referrer](https://en.wikipedia.org/wiki/HTTP_referer).
+For example, if someone visits `randomwebsite.com` and then navigates to `yourwebsite.com`, the browser sends `randomwebsite.com` as the referrer to `yourwebsite.com`.
+This information helps identify where traffic is coming from, and we use it to determine if a visit is unique.
+When the referrer doesn't match your website, we count the first pageview as a new visitor.

 ![](/images/referrer-visit.jpg)

-When a user lands on your website without visiting another website (direct visit) we record it as a unique visit:
+A direct visit occurs when a user lands on your website by typing the URL into their browser or when the previous page does not send a referrer.
+In that case, we also count the first pageview as a visitor.

 ![](/images/direct-visit.jpg)